Return to top

 Passionfruit Cheesecake

-This baked passionfruit cheesecake is the best and perfect for warm spring and summer evenings.
-Made with passionfruit pulp, vanilla extract, and cream cheese and paired with a gluten-free buttery crust, this lemon and passion fruit cheesecake is out-of-this-world delicious and subtly sweet with hints of tart flavors that create the perfect dessert combination.
+This passionfruit cheesecake is a delicious dessert for any occasion.
+Made with passionfruit pulp, vanilla extract, and cream cheese and paired with a gluten-free buttery crust, this lemon and passion fruit cheesecake is out-of-this-world!
+This really is the best cheesecake ever, thanks to its subtle sweetness and hints of tart flavors that create the perfect dessert combination!

 Course: Dessert